Guides

 • Check for terminal states.
 Stop polling when status is complete or failed.

 • Download the result promptly.
-The resultUrl is a presigned link that expires based on your tier (1 hour to 7 days).
+The resultUrl is a presigned link; each signed URL expires after a tier-based TTL, and the API stops issuing new URLs after your plan's result retention window from request creation (1 hour to 30 days).

 Full Node.js example